Dighton Brush Removal Services

 Dighton Municipal Ordinances for Brush Removal Equipment Operation & Commercial Service Standards

-Dighton enforces municipal ordinances to ensure safe and responsible brush removal.
-Equipment operation is generally allowed 7:00 AM–8:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, with Sunday work often restricted before 9:00 AM or prohibited—verify local bylaws.
-Noise and decibel limits apply.
-Commercial operators must be licensed with the Town Clerk, registered as Home Improvement Contractors for contracts over $1,000 (per MA law), and carry 1M minimum general liability insurance (2M aggregate).
+Dighton enforces municipal ordinances for brush removal to ensure public safety and environmental compliance.
+Equipment operation is generally allowed 7:00 AM–8:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, with Sunday restrictions (often before 9:00 AM or prohibited—verify local bylaws).
+Noise and decibel limits apply, especially near residential areas.
+Commercial operators must be licensed with the Town Clerk, registered as a Home Improvement Contractor for contracts over $1,000 (per MA law), and carry insurance (1M minimum general liability, 2M aggregate, workers compensation).
 Work zones require proper traffic control and pedestrian safety measures.
-Code Enforcement handles violations, with penalties for non-compliance.
-For ordinance details, contact:
+Code Enforcement oversees compliance, with penalties for violations.
+For ordinance details:

 Town of Dighton Departments Directory